LevSmyrnov/Cybersecurity-Dive/notes/networking-fundamentals.md

 1. Peer-to-peer.
 Everyone talks to everyone.
 2. Client-server.
 Responsibilities are split.
 3. LAN.
 One building.
 Uses Ethernet or 802.11 wireless.
 4. Wireless LAN.
 Mobile inside limited area.
 Uses 802.11 technologies.
+Or Long Term Evolution (LTE/4G).
+Or 5G cellular networking.
 5. WAN.
 Spanning the globe.
 Uses cables or satelites.
 6. NAS shared storage device available across network with file-level access (whole file changes even if part was changed).
 Storage Area Network block-level access.
 May use an isolated network, because requires a lot of bandwidth.
 7. Multiprotocol Label Switching - packets through WAN have labels.
 Any protocol, any transport medium.
 Uses label's pushing and popping when changing networks.